-Select > Activity Profiles, and select a profile.
+Select Select > Activity Profiles, and select a profile.

-- Alerts and Prompts: Sets how laps are triggered, and customizes the training or navigation alerts for the activity (Alerts and Prompts Settings, page 64). - Auto Sleep: Enables the device to automatically enter sleep mode after five minutes of inactivity (Using Auto Sleep, page 66). - Climbs: Enables the ClimbPro feature and sets which types of climbs the device detects (Using ClimbPro, page 33). - Data Screens: Enables you to customize data screens and add new data screens for the activity (Adding a Data Screen, page 63). - MTB/CX: Enables grit, flow, and jump recording.
-Turn on this setting to enable jump alerts. - Navigation: Sets navigation messages, and customizes the map and routing settings (Map Settings, page 34) (Route Settings, page 35). - Nutrition/Hydration: Enables food and drink consumption tracking.
+- Alerts and Prompts: Sets how laps are triggered, and customizes the training or navigation alerts for the activity (Alerts and Prompts Settings, page 62). - Auto Lock: Enables the device to automatically lock the device buttons during a ride to prevent accidental button presses (Locking and Unlocking the Bike Computer, page 65). - Auto Sleep: Enables the device to automatically enter sleep mode after five minutes of inactivity (Using Auto Sleep, page 64). - Climbs: Enables the ClimbPro feature and sets which types of climbs the device detects (Using ClimbPro, page 26). - Data Screens: Enables you to customize data screens and add new data screens for the activity (Adding a Data Screen, page 61). - MTB/CX: Enables grit, flow, and jump recording.
+Select this setting to enable jump alerts.
+You can also turn ForkSight on and off in mountain biking activity profiles, such as Mountain or Enduro MTB (ForkSight, page 25). - Navigation: Sets navigation messages, and customizes the map and routing settings (Map Settings, page 27) (Route Settings, page 28).

+Nutrition/Hydration: Enables food and drink consumption tracking.